How to Reduce Shipping Costs

 How do businesses offer free shipping?

 There are three ways to offer free shipping.
-The first method is a bit sneaky and involves simply adding the shipping cost into the price of the products, which might not always help meet customer expectations.
+The first method is a bit sneaky and involves simply adding the shipping cost to the price of the products, which might not always help meet customer expectations.

 The third method is to simply eat the shipping cost yourself in the hope that the offer will increase sales and your profit margin enough to make it worthwhile.